bbeek/refactorlegacy/Demos/SplitLoop/Steps.md

 ```

 2. Identify and remove duplicate side effects
+Using our unittests, we can identify all side-effect.
+As added benefit, this gives us the opportunity to verify our unittests

 Now the frequent renter points and the total amount is calculated twice.
-So let's decide that the first loop will calculate the frequent renter points and the second loop will calcalute the total amount.
+So let's decide that the first loop will calculate the frequent renter points and the second loop will calculate the total amount.

 Thus remove the duplicate side effects from the first and second loop: